 - A contractor will provide you with energy efficiency products such as: LED bulbs, efficient-flow showerheads, smart strips, and more

-- Additionally, you will receive a detailed report with recommended improvements, rebates, and the potential energy savings you could receive
+- Additionally, you will receive a detailed report with recommended improvements, rebates, and the potential energy savings you could receive.

-Step 2 for Renters: Top Energy Actions
+Step 2: Top Energy Actions for Renters

 If you are responsible for paying your utility bills as a renter, here are the top things you can do to start using less energy: